Bryant Fedden: Publications

 In March 2013, Dr. Paul Harper submitted a PhD thesis at London Metropolitan University entitled Doing and Talking: The Value of Video Interviewing for Researching and Theorising Craft.
 Harper's "Biographical Preface" included the following about his experiences of Bryant Fedden during his time at the Tan Yard Bank Workshop:

 "My first encounter with craft was through my father-in-law, the stone carver and letter cutter, Bryant Fedden.
 Bryant's work demonstrated very fine workmanship.
 His letterforms were exact and precisely executed, but they also had a lightness, or "bounce" as he called it, that contributed to a lovely sense of balance and harmony.
-This was partly acheived by carving directly, with minimal drawing out, so that the letters were realised from the start as carved 3-dimensional forms.
+This was partly achieved by carving directly, with minimal drawing out, so that the letters were realised from the start as carved 3-dimensional forms.
 He exemplified a certain notion of craft as skilful making but what attracted me most about the model of craft that he represented to me was its holistic nature.
 The standard that he aspired to in his carving reflected an aspiration towards integrity in the rest of his life.
 His workshop was close to the house, and was the focal point for a network of relationships: familial, social, and business.
 Bryant's practice was at the centre of a lifestyle that was socially and politically engaged, in which work and home, aesthetics and politics, a reflective interior life, and an outward-looking sense of community were part of a whole."

 Dean Croft Workshop - Littledean - 1990 to 2004

-In 1990 Bryant Fedden set up his third and final workshop at Dean Croft, LIttledean, Forest of Dean, Gloucestershire.
+In 1990 Bryant Fedden set up his third and final workshop at Dean Croft, Littledean, Forest of Dean, Gloucestershire.